ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.alexa2/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/c92hrxu79mvs1qxo?svg=true)](https://ci.appveyor.com/project/Apollon77/iobroker-alexa)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/Apollon77/iobroker.alexa2/blob/master/LICENSE) [![Greenkeeper badge](https://badges.greenkeeper.io/Apollon77/ioBroker.alexa2.svg)](https://greenkeeper.io/)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!

 This adapter allows you to remote control your Alexa (Amazon Echo) devices.

-Big thanks go to soef for the good version 1 of the adapter and to Hauke and ruhr70 for ideas in their scripts from ioBroker-Forum (especially the media progress updates)!
+Big thanks go to soef for the version 1 of the adapter and to Hauke and ruhr70 for ideas in their scripts from ioBroker-Forum (especially the media progress updates)!
 Also big thanks to to meicker for support in documenting all of this and numerous users from ioBroker Forum for their testing support!

 ## States and their meanings: